psfalak/Predicting-Recipe-Ratings/README.md

 ## Problem Identification

 In this project, our goal was to create a model that accurately predicts the rating of certain recipes given information about the recipe.
 We decided to use the rating column because we felt like that was the most important piece of data in the entire dataset, as it was a solid incator of whether someone would want to try out the recipe or not.
-After merging the recipes and ratings dataset from Food.com, we had a variety of information to use inclduing but not limited to the cooking minutes, number of steps (n_steps), number of ingredients (n_ing), and nutrition info like calories, protein, soduim, etc. Since the rating column consisted of values that ranged from 1-5, we decided to use multiclass classification to predict the rating.
+After merging the recipes and ratings dataset from Food.com, we had a variety of information to use including but not limited to the cooking minutes, number of steps (n_steps), number of ingredients (n_ing), and nutrition info like calories, protein, soduim, etc. Since the rating column consisted of values that ranged from 1-5, we decided to use multiclass classification to predict the rating.
 To evaluate our model, we decided to use the accuracy score.
 After observing the distribution of the ratings in our dataset, we found that over 77% of the ratings given were 5-stars!
 This indicated that there was a major inbalance in the distribution of ratings amongst the five possible ratings.
-Due to this imbalance and the fact that were were performing multiclass classification, we believed that accuracy would be the best metric.
+Due to this imbalance and the fact that we were performing multiclass classification, we believed that accuracy would be the best metric.

 ---